-Your insurance carrier may require a paved or a graveled road to obtain sufficient fire coverage.
-Moreover, a road or path that's unclear from a distance could exclude structures from fire damage.
-Despite the exceptions, you can include most farming activities under a policy, which could save you money in the long-run.
+Your insurance carrier may require a paved or graveled road to obtain sufficient fire coverage.
+Moreover, a road or path that’s unclear from a distance could exclude structures from fire damage.
+Despite the exceptions, you can include most farming activities under a policy, which could save you money in the long run.

 Why Do I Need a Farm Insurance Policy?